-146 different pairs of BAL (collected at the time of VAP)+ETA cultures (collected ≤ 7 days before VAP), were defined.
-We compared 2 models of 10 days of empiric antimicrobials (ETA-based vs ATS/IDSA guidelines-based strategies), analyzing their impact on appropriateness of therapy and total antimicrobial-days, using the BAL result as the standard for comparison.
+This was a prospective, observational, cohort study conducted in a 15-bed ICU and comprising 283 patients who were mechanically ventilated for ≥ 48 h.
+Interventions included twice-weekly ETA; BAL culture was done if VAP was suspected.
+BAL (collected at the time of VAP) plus ETA cultures (collected ≤ 7 days before VAP) (n = 146 different pairs) were defined.
+We compared two models of 10 days of empirical antimicrobials (ETA-based vs ATS/IDSA guidelines-based strategies), analyzing their impact on appropriateness of therapy and total antimicrobial-days, using the BAL result as the standard for comparison.

-complete ETA and BAL concordance (identical pathogens or negative result) happened in 52 pairs; discordance (false positive or false negative) in 67, and partial concordance in 2.
-ETA predicted the etiology in 62.4% of all pairs; in 74.0% of pairs if ETA was performed ≤ 2 days before BAL and in 46.2% if it was performed 3-7 days before BAL (p=0.016).
-Strategies based on the ATS/IDSA guidelines and on ETA results, led to appropriate therapy in 97.9% and 77.4% of pairs, respectively (p<0.001).
-The number of antimicrobial-days were 1942 and 1557, respectively (p<0.001).
+Complete ETA and BAL culture concordance (identical pathogens or negative result) occurred in 52 pairs; discordance (false positive or false negative) in 67, and partial concordance in two.
+ETA predicted the etiology in 62.4% of all pairs, in 74.0% of pairs if ETA was performed ≤ 2 days before BAL, and in 46.2% of pairs if ETA was performed 3 to 7 days before BAL (P = .016).
+Strategies based on the ATS/IDSA guidelines and on ETA results led to appropriate therapy in 97.9% and 77.4% of pairs, respectively (P < .001).
+The numbers of antimicrobial-days were 1,942 and 1,557 for therapies based on ATS/IDSA guidelines and ETA results, respectively (P < .001).